OpenDSA/OpenDSA/RST/en/Glossary.rst

       additional computation needed to unpack the data is going to be less than the disk-reading time saved by reducing the storage requirements.

-   disjoint set
-   disjoint sets
-      A collection of sets any pair of which share no elements in common.
-      A collection of disjoint sets partitions some objects such that every object is in exactly one of the disjoint sets.

    divide-and-conquer
       A technique for designing algorithms where a solution is found